Adelaide Plains Council (APC) comprises of two (2) parts:

 Council Members must attend meetings in order to take part in Council’s decision making process.
 There are two types of council meetings – ordinary meetings and special meetings.

-Currently, Ordinary Meetings of APC are held on the third Monday of each month, commencing at 6:00pm.
+Currently, Ordinary Meetings of APC are held on the fourth Monday of each month (except December), commencing at 6:00pm.
 Special meetings are called as required in accordance with the Local Government Act.
 All Council meetings are held in the Council Chamber, Redbanks Road, Mallala and members of the public are welcome to attend.
 Ordinary Meetings provide a public setting where items before the Council are debated prior to a decision/resolution.
 The establishment of policy and procedure is also debated at these formal meetings of Council.

 Items for debate or consideration are included in the Council meeting agenda.
 Council staff and Council Members can request that an item be placed on the agenda for consideration.
 At the Council Meeting, Council Members consider reports from Council staff, and the Councillors may vote for or against each agenda item.
 With the exception of the Mayor (who chairs the meeting) all members present at a council meeting must vote on every motion put to the meeting.
 The Mayor has a casting vote only if the voting is tied.